 This documentary features remarkable Native American women taking charge, reclaiming their heritage to confront the rampaging diabetes epidemic and associated illnesses suffered by many Native Americans.
-RETURN will be released in late 2016 and is intended for PBS broadcast, film festivals, and the centerpiece of community events in Indian country.
+RETURN will be released in May 2018 and is intended for PBS broadcast, film festivals, and the centerpiece of community events in Indian country.

 RETURN has the power to transform lives.
 Through encouraging native people to eat as their ancestors did, reclaimed diets become a way of honoring one’s heritage and traditions.
 These lifestyle changes bring spiritual and physical health as well as pride in being indigenous to this land.

 Refugees in their own land, Native Americans were herded onto reservations and fed sugar, fat, and bleached flour.
 Today, Indigenous adults are twice as likely as non-Hispanics to struggle with diabetes along with the associated maladies of heart disease and stroke.
 American Indian youth are four times as likely to suffer from diabetes.
 Often unaware of alternatives, many face challenging and shortened lives.
 Can this cycle be broken?